Fear Street (film series)

-The Fear Street Trilogy is an American horror film series, with varying subgenres of horror, particularly the slasher and supernatural subgenres.
-Directed by Leigh Janiak from scripts and stories she co-wrote with other contributors, the films are based on R. L. Stine's book series of the same name.
-The overall story revolves around teenagers who work to break the curse that has been over their town for hundreds of years.
+Fear Street is a series of American horror films based on R. L. Stine's book series of the same name.
+Involving slasher and supernatural elements, the films' overall story revolves around teenagers who work to break the curse that has been over their town for hundreds of years.
+The first three installments were directed by Leigh Janiak from scripts and stories she co-wrote with other contributors, while the fourth film was directed by Matt Palmer from a script he co-wrote with Donald McLeary.
 Produced and developed by 20th Century Studios and Chernin Entertainment, the film's distribution rights were eventually acquired by Netflix following The Walt Disney Company's purchase of 21st Century Fox.

-The three films were shot back-to-back, and were released on a weekly basis as Netflix Original Films in July 2021 to positive reviews.
-More films from the trilogy are planned.
+The first three films were shot back-to-back, and were released on a weekly basis as Netflix Original Films in July 2021 to positive reviews.
+The fourth film, Fear Street: Prom Queen, was released in May 2025.

 Development

 In October 1997, Hollywood Pictures struck a deal to acquire the Fear Street series of books, which were set to be developed with Parachute Entertainment as a Scream-like feature franchise.
 Developments never materialized.

 In October 2015, a film based on Stine's Fear Street series was being developed by 20th Century Fox and Chernin Entertainment.
-On February 13, 2017, The Tracking Board reported that Kyle Killen would write the script for the film.
+In February 2017, it was reported that Kyle Killen would write the script for the film.
 In July, the adaptation was announced as a trilogy, with Leigh Janiak directing, and rewriting the script with her partner Phil Graziadei.
 Zak Olkewicz was also drafting a script.
 The films were to be shot back to back, with the intention of releasing them to theaters one month apart.
 Janiak describes the format as a "hybrid of traditional television content and movies," with each installment intended to both have a satisfying ending and connecting to the larger story.

-The series was reported to be centered around a young lesbian couple, navigating their rocky relationship when they are targeted by crazy horrors in their small town.
+The series was reported to be centered around a young lesbian couple, navigating their rocky relationship when they are targeted by horrors in their small town.
 In March 2019, filming began in Atlanta and East Point, Georgia, with some parts filmed at Hard Labor Creek State Park in Rutledge in August 2019.
 The shoot lasted for 106 days, wrapping in September 2019.

-In April 2020, Chernin Entertainment ended their distribution deal with 20th Century Studios and made a multi-year first-look deal with Netflix, resulting in the latter distributing the trilogy.
+In April 2020, Chernin Entertainment ended their distribution deal with 20th Century Studios and made a multi-year first-look deal with Netflix, resulting in the latter distributing the Fox-produced trilogy.

 Films

-Fear Street Part One: 1994
+Fear Street Part One: 1994 (2021)

-After a series of brutal slayings, a group of teenagers take on an evil force that's plagued their notorious town for centuries.
+After a series of brutal slayings, a group of teenagers take on an evil force that has plagued their notorious town for centuries.

 The film was released on July 2, 2021.
 Janiak describes it as influenced by 1990s slasher films, especially Scream.

-Fear Street Part Two: 1978
+Fear Street Part Two: 1978 (2021)

 In the cursed town of Shadyside, a killer's murder spree terrorizes Camp Nightwing and turns a summer of fun into a gruesome fight for survival.

 The film was released on July 9, 2021.
 Janiak states that she was influenced by Friday the 13th.